Shoot-out records: the long and the short of it

 EURO

-• Czechoslovakia overcame West Germany 5-3 with Antonín Panenka's famous chip to win the 1976 UEFA European Championship, the only time the final of the senior competition has gone to penalties.
+• Czechoslovakia saw off West Germany 5-3 with Antonín Panenka's famous chip to win the 1976 UEFA European Championship, the first time the final of the senior competition had gone to penalties.
 The now-defunct golden goal rule was used in 1996 and 2000.
+Italy became just the second side to win a EURO on penalties when they beat final hosts England 3-2 in the EURO 2020 decider.

 In major UEFA club finals